 27. Can logistic regression use for more than 2 classes?

-No, logistic regression is a binary classifier, so it cannot be applied to more than 2 classes.
-For multi-class classification, we can use decision tree algorithms, Naive Bayes algorithms are well suited.
+No, by default logistic regression is a binary classifier, so it cannot be applied to more than 2 classes.
+However, it can be extended for solving multi-class classification problems (multinomial logistic regression)